Skip to main content

 make build

-The output binary will be in the current directory.
+The output binary lands in the current directory.

 Configuration